Sodium bismuthate: Reactions

 These cleavages can be done in the presence of acetic or phosphoric acid at room temperature.
 Alcohols like methanol or ethanol can be used as the reaction media, as they are oxidized slowly with sodium bismuthate.
 Lead tetraacetate performs similar reactions, but anhydrous conditions, as required in the use of lead tetraacetate, are not necessary for sodium bismuthate.

-NaBiO_{3} can be used for lab-scale plutonium separation (see bismuth phosphate process).
+NaBiO3 can be used for lab-scale plutonium separation (see bismuth phosphate process).

 Safety

-NaBiO_{3} is a mild mechanical irritant.
+NaBiO3 is a mild mechanical irritant.
 Upon ingestion it is moderately toxic with symptoms akin to lead poisoning: abdominal pain and vomiting.
 Large doses cause diarrhea and death.
-Continued absorption of NaBiO_{3} into body causes permanent kidney damage.
+Continued absorption of NaBiO3 into body causes permanent kidney damage.
 These effects are due to the toxicity of bismuth.
-Oral absolute lethal dose (LD_{100}) of NaBiO_{3} is 720 mg/kg for rats, and 510 mg/kg for rabbits.
+Oral absolute lethal dose (LD_{100}) of NaBiO3 is 720 mg/kg for rats, and 510 mg/kg for rabbits.